 These are accepted during office hours only.
-Please do not contact the doctor when the office is closed for a refill unless running out of the medication poses a risk (e.g. medication to treat premature labor).
+Please do not contact the on-call doctor when the office is closed for a refill unless running out of the medication poses a risk (e.g. medication to treat premature labor).
 To arrange a refill just call your pharmacy and ask them to call our office.
-They can leave a message on our 24/7-voice mail line (626-696-2688).
-You can also request a refill using our patient portal.